mbadler/TwilioEmulator/README.md

 API Call Support
 -------------------------------

-The following API Calls are currently supported:
+The following API Calls are currently supported or are planned:

 | .Net Call | Rest | Status |
 | --- | --- | --- |